Akshay2642005/keycloak-sso/README.md

 This comprehensive README.md now includes:

-1. **Live Demo Section** with actual droplet IP and domains
+1. **Live Demo Section** with actual droplet IP (64.227.148.71) and domains (drupal.hkcoder.tech, django.hkcoder.tech, php.hkcoder.tech)
-2. **Architecture Overview** with visual diagram
-3. **Detailed Screenshots** (15+ images) showing:
+2. **Detailed Screenshots** (20+ images) showing:
-   - Infrastructure setup process
+   - Infrastructure setup (firewall, Ansible, services)
-   - Keycloak configuration
+   - Keycloak installation and configuration
    - Each application (Drupal, Django, PHP) setup and running
+   - DNS configuration with Cloudflare
+   - SSL certificate setup with Certbot
-   - Service management
+   - Service management and status
-   - Final verification
-4. **Specific Configuration** for each application with actual domains
+3. **Specific Configuration** for each application with actual domains
-5. **Security Features** section
+4. **Security Features** section
-6. **Monitoring and Logging** information
+5. **Monitoring and Logging** information
-7. **Troubleshooting** guide
+6. **Troubleshooting** guide
-8. **Performance Optimization** details
+7. **Performance Optimization** details
-9. **Professional formatting** with clear sections and emojis
+8. **Professional formatting** with clear sections and emojis

-The README is now much more detailed and includes the specific information you requested about the droplet IP (64.227.148.71) and the three domains (drupal.hkcoder.tech, django.hkcoder.tech, php.hkcoder.tech).
+The README is now much more detailed and includes all the specific information you requested about the droplet IP and the three domains, along with comprehensive visual documentation from the actual screenshots taken during the setup process.

 ## Installation